thomaszub/dev-note/docs/design_pattern/behavioral/observer.md

 ## Weak reference

-In the case that the observable holds a strong reference to an observer, the observer would not be cleaned up by e.g garbage collection or reference counting.
+In the case that the observable holds a strong reference to an observer, the observer would not be cleaned up by e.g garbage collection or reference counting if its life cycle ends.
 This can be solved by weak references.